 Rescuers continue search for Hurricane Ian survivors as storm remnants push north

-Rescuers continue search for Hurricane Ian survivors as storm remnants push northget the free app

 Rescuers searched for survivors among the ruins of Florida's flooded homes from Hurricane Ian while authorities in South Carolina waited for daylight to assess damage from its strike there as the remnants of one of the strongest and costliest hurricanes to ever hit the U.S. continued to push north.

 The powerful storm terrorized millions of people this week as it raked across Florida before making its second U.S. landfall in South Carolina on Friday.
-At least 23 people died due to the storm, according to the Florida Medical Examiners Commission.
+At least 28 people died due to the storm.

 As of Saturday morning, more than 1.2 million homes and businesses remained without power in Florida, and hundreds of thousands of outages were reported across the Carolinas and Virginia.